pravatbhusal/matchus/README.md

 # MatchUS (Alpha)
 An IOS app that matches people based on preferences and interests.

+Please run the application on IPhone 11 Pro Max for testing.

 ### Tech Stack
 Front-end uses Swift.
 Back-end uses Django.